comprna/SVM-BPfinder-3M/README.md

-# SVM-BPfinder  - A tool for mammalian BP prediction.
+# SVM-BPfinder  - A tool for mammalian BP prediction - Python 3 & M series version

-(code also available from https://bitbucket.org/regulatorygenomicsupf/svm-bpfinder)
+Originally written by Andre Corvelo (2010)

-Andre Corvelo and Eduardo Eyras | Regulatory Genomics @ Universitat Pompeu Fabra, Barcelona, Spain | 2010
+Python 3 version and svm_light code compilation for M series provided by https://github.com/santataRU

 This tool is free for purpose of academic, non-commercial research.
 The software must not be further distributed without prior permission of the authors.